pischarti/nix/py/aws/README.md

 ## Features

 - **Complete VPC deletion**: Handles all AWS resources that would block VPC deletion from the console
-- **Dependency resolution**: Automatically deletes resources in the correct order
+- **Intelligent dependency resolution**: Automatically deletes resources in the correct order and handles complex dependencies like Gateway Load Balancers
 - **Rich CLI interface**: Beautiful terminal output with progress indicators
 - **Safety features**: Confirmation prompts and dry-run mode
 - **Comprehensive logging**: Detailed tracking of all deleted resources